farazabir/google-map-scraper/README.md

-# 🗺️ Google Maps Scraper Extension
+# 🗺️ Google Map Scraper Extension

 A simple Chrome extension to scrape business listings from Google Maps and export them as CSV or JSON.